SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [AstraZeneca/awesome-explainable-graph-reasoning](https://github.com/AstraZeneca/awesome-explainable-graph-reasoning) - A collection of research papers and software related to explainability in graph machine learning.
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 - [EthicalML/awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning
 - [viraptor/reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview